sap-tutorials/Tutorials/tutorials/ai-core-consumption-LLM/ai-core-consumption-LLM.md

 ![image](img/consumption6.png)
 [OPTION END]

+For more information on the models refer to [Text embeddings API ](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/text-embeddings-api).

 ### Textembedding-gecko-multilingual
 [OPTION BEGIN [curl]]

+The following example shows how you can consume this generative AI model using curl.
+For more information about prompts, see the tutorial [Prompt LLMs in the Generative AI Hub in SAP AI Core & Launchpad Information published on SAP site](https://help.sap.com/docs/link-disclaimer?site=https%3A%2F%2Fdevelopers.sap.com%2Ftutorials%2Fai-core-generative-ai.html).

+Before you use these models, please ensure that the deployment has already been created.
+You can create the deployment either through [generative-ai-hub-sdk or AI Launchpad](https://developers.sap.com/tutorials/ai-core-generative-ai.html#ad7ffc1e-e94e-4de4-b70f-116b038aff04).

+For inferencing the corresponding model through curl,

+- open Windows PowerShell (for Windows based devices)

+NOTE: **do not use DOS Prompt instead of PowerShell**

+- open Terminal (for macOS based devices)

+Enter the following command after replacing `<deployment_url>` with the deployment url for the corresponding model.

+NOTE: for windows devices, **replace "curl" with "curl.exe"**

 ```powershell
 curl -L '<deployment_url>/models/textembedding-gecko-multilingual:predict' -H 'AI-Resource-Group: <resource-group>' -H 'Content-Type: application/json' -H 'Authorization: Bearer <token>' -d '{